1995tadas/file-data-reader/README.md

 ## Steps to run

-Rename 'env.example.php' to 'env.php''
+1. Rename 'env.example.php' to 'env.php''

-Run this command from terminal with you file path
+1. Run this command from terminal with your file path

 ```
 $ php index.php path_until_our_file.csv|xml|json